All GLP-1 medications from FDA-registered 503B pharmacies Browse Products

 Vomiting on semaglutide can happen but is usually manageable.
 Learn why it occurs, how long it lasts, practical tips to stop it, and when to contact your doctor.

-Vomiting can occur as a side effect of semaglutide, but it is less common than nausea and is usually temporary, resolving as your body adjusts to the medication.
-When vomiting does happen, it is most often linked to the early weeks of treatment or dose increases, and there are practical steps you can take to reduce or prevent it.
+Vomiting can occur as a side effect of semaglutide, but it's less common than nausea and is usually temporary, resolving as your body adjusts to the medication.
+When vomiting does happen, it's most often linked to the early weeks of treatment or dose increases, and there are practical steps you can take to reduce or prevent it.

 Clinical trial data shows that approximately 5 to 10 percent of semaglutide users experience vomiting at some point during treatment, compared to roughly 40 percent who report nausea.
-If you are dealing with vomiting, it is important to understand what is causing it and how to respond so you can stay hydrated and continue your treatment safely.
+If you're dealing with vomiting, what is causing it and how to respond so you can stay hydrated and continue your treatment safely.

 Why Semaglutide Causes Vomiting